 User experience design for business is getting more and more expressions today.
 A great diversity of companies make an important decision to come into play and fight for online presence.
 Various services are now available and executed online.
 In these conditions, designers working on the projects at this perspective, have to keep in mind the variety of business relations to offer the solutions corresponding to the specific client’s goals.
 Continuing the theme of creating web and mobile products, today we suggest discussing the issues of design for the sphere of B2B services.

 What Is B2B?

-Neglecting the aspect of business relations increases the risk of creating the design which will not provide high conversion rate even being sophisticated, stylish and attractive visually.
-The psychological background behind design solutions has to support particular business schemes or strategy.
-Here in Tubik, we have had broad experience of design for all the mentioned schemes so below you will find some ideas we would like to share on the basis of that practice.
+Neglecting the aspect of business relations increases the risk of creating the design which will not provide a high conversion rate even being sophisticated, stylish, and attractive visually.
+The psychological background behind design solutions has to support particular business schemes or strategies.
+Here in Tubik, we have had a broad experience of design for all the mentioned schemes so below you will find some ideas we would like to share on the basis of that practice.